The Employees' State Insurance Act, provides for certain benefits to employees in case of sickness, maternity and employment injury.

 The appropriate Government may exempt any factory or establishments or class of factories or establishments or any employee or class of employees from the provisions of this Act.

 Every employee (including casual and temporary employees), whether employed directly or through a contractor, who is in receipt of wages upto Rs.
 6,500 p.m. is entitled to be insured under the E.S.I.
 Act.
 However, apprentices engaged under the Apprentices Act are not entitled to the E.S.I. benefits.
 Coverage of part time employees under the ESI Act will depend on whether they have contract of service or contract for service with the employer.
-The former is covered whereas the latter are not covered under the E.S.I Act.
+The former is covered, whereas the latter is not covered under the E.S.I Act.